angarsky/diveintopython/learn/functions.md

     main()
 ```

-## Function typing in Python: types of arguments and return values
+## Function Typing in Python: Types of Arguments and Return Values

 Function typing specifies the types of arguments and the expected return value of a function.
 Python supports positional, keyword, default and variable-length arguments for a function.
 Function arguments refer to the values passed to a function, and return values are the results of the executed code.